-The group operates within a board approved code of ethics, corporate information and conduct policy and code of business conduct which support a commitment to fair dealing, honesty and integrity in the conduct of its business.
+The group operates within a board approved code of ethics, corporate information and conduct policy, prevention of fraud and commercial crime policy, and code of business conduct which support a commitment to fair dealing, honesty and integrity in the conduct of its business.
 The potential for conflicts of interests on the board is managed by the conflict of interest procedure and the requirement to declare any conflicts with agenda items at the commencement of each board and committee meeting, while appropriate disclosures in line with governance practice are made on SENS and in the annual financial statements.